jupyterhub/the-littlest-jupyterhub/docs/install.md

 This takes 2-5 minutes to run.
 When completed, you can access your new JupyterHub at the public IP of your server!

+You should probably add yourself as an [admin user](admin.md) after installation.

 ## Slightly less quick installation

 If you can read `bash` and are nervous about the previous installation method,